kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->
-User can use the label `pod-template-hash` added by the Deployment controller to indicate different revisions in a single Deployment.
-But for more complex scenarios (eg. topology spread associating two deployments at the same time), User need to be responsible for providing MatchedKeys to identify which pods should be grouped.
+In most scenarios, users can use the label keyed with `pod-template-hash` added automatically by the Deployment controller to distinguish between different revisions in a single Deployment.
+But for more complex scenarios (eg. topology spread associating two deployments at the same time), users are responsible for providing common labels to identify which pods should be grouped.

 ### Risks and Mitigations